BYU-PCCL/mindreader/README.md

 ### Particle Filter

    Internal variables:
    -	cnt : the number of particles
    -	model: the model each particle represents
    -	cond_data_db: dictionary of the random variables in the generative program that are conditioned and their respective conditioned value.
 Example Key:Value -> “start_position”: [0,0], where the generative program now conditions the variable named “start_position” to the x,y position of 0,0.
-      -	Cur_trace_score: the current log likelihood of the trace
+   -	cur_trace_score: the current log likelihood of the trace
-      -	Choice, randn, flip, rand, beta: all erps registered to the inference algorithm
+   -	choice, randn, flip, rand, beta: all erps registered to the inference algorithm

 #### Functions: